 The CLI program is sponsored by Community Legal Education Association (CLEA), a not-for-profit community agency that provides Manitobans with a variety of public legal education services.

-The next CLI class will begin on September 28th.
+The next CLI class will begin in March.
 CLEA may limit the number of registrations from any agency or organization due to space restrictions.

 Course topics will include: